michaelcohen716/synthetix-community/docs/how-to-trade.md

 ---

 ## Accessing the Ecosystem
-There are four ways to acquire the assets needed to trade on <a href="https://synthetix.exchange/" target="_blank" class="link">Synthetix Exchange</a>:
+There are four ways to acquire the assets needed to trade on <a href="https://kwenta.io/" target="_blank" class="link">kwenta.io</a>, which is the current UI front end for the Synthetix Exchange:
 - <a href="/docs/staking-snx-overview" class="link">Stake SNX</a> and mint sUSD to trade
 - Use Uniswap or DEX.AG to exchange ETH for sETH or sUSD to trade on Exchange
 - Use Ether Collateral to <a href="https://synthetix.exchange/loans" class="link" target="_blank">take out a sETH loan</a> on Synthetix Exchange